stfc/PSyclone/doc/developers.rst

 column.
 This set of dof indices for the bottom cell is called a dofmap.

-Dofs represent a field's values in the mesh.
+Dofs represent a field's values at various locations in the mesh.
 Fields can either be continuous or discontinuous.
 Continuous fields are so named because their values are continuous across cell boundaries.
 Dofs that represent continuous fields are shared between neighbouring cells.
-Discontinuous fields have values that are not necessarily related between neighbouring cells (there can be discontinuities between across cell boundaries).
+Discontinuous fields have values that are not necessarily related between neighbouring cells (there can be discontinuities across cell boundaries).
 Dofs that represent discontinuous fields are local to a cell.

 Discontinuous Dofs
 ------------------